-Learn programming in Python, how to work with Jupyter Notebook and to use powerful Python libraries like Pandas and NumPy to explore and analyze big data sets.
+Learn programming in Python, how to work with Jupyter Notebook and to use powerful Python libraries like Pandas and NumPy to explore and analyse big data sets.
 Collect data from various sources, including CSV files, SQL queries on relational databases, Google Big Query, APIs and Web scraping.

 Learn how to formulate a good question and how to answer it by building the right SQL query.
 This module will cover schema architecture and then dive deep into the advanced manipulation of SELECT to extract useful information from a stand-alone database or using a SQL client software like DBeaver.

-Make your data analyses more visual and understandable by including data visualizations in your Notebook.
+Make your data analyses more visual and understandable by including data visualisations in your Notebook.
 Learn how to plot your data frames using Python libraries such as matplotlib and seaborn and transform your data into actionable insights.

 In Montreal you will learn about the underlying math behind all the libraries and models used in the bootcamp.
 Become comfortable with the basic concepts of statistics & probabilities (mean, variance, random variable, Bayes’s Theorem, etc.) and with matrix computation, at the core of numerical operations in libraries like Pandas and Numpy.

-You'll learn how to structure a Python repository with object-oriented programming in order to clean your code and make it re-usable, how to survive the data preparation phase of a vast dataset, and how to find and interpret meaningful statistical results based on multivariate regression models
+You'll learn how to structure a Python repository with object-oriented programming in order to clean your code and make it re-usable, how to survive the data preparation phase of a vast dataset, and how to find and interpret meaningful statistical results based on multivariate regression models.

 Data analysts are meant to communicate their findings to non-technical audiences: You will learn how to create impact by explaining your technical insights and turn them into business decisions using cost/benefits analysis.
 You'll be able to share your progress, present and compare your results to your teammates.

-Learn how to explore, clean, and prepare your dataset through preprocessing techniques like vectorization.
+Learn how to explore, clean, and prepare your dataset through preprocessing techniques like vectorisation.
 Get familiar with the classic models of supervised learning - linear and logistic regressions.
 Learn how to solve prediction and classification tasks with the Python library scikit-learn using learning algorithms like KNN (k-nearest neighbors).

 Implement training and testing phases to make sure your model can be generalised to unseen data and deployed in production with predictable accuracy.
 Learn how to prevent overfitting using regularization methods and how to chose the right loss function to improve your model's accuracy.